segmentio/segment-docs/src/connections/sources/faq/join-user-profiles.md

 An alternative to the lookup user table in SQL would be writing a script to grab user IDs across your third-party tools and dump them into your database.

-You’d have to ping the APIs of each tool with something like an email, and ask them toreturn the key or id for the corresponding user in their tool.
+You'd have to ping the APIs of each tool with something like an email, and ask them toreturn the key or id for the corresponding user in their tool.

 A sample script, to run on a nightly chron job, would look something like this: